 Your pension will be reduced slightly to provide for a survivor pension higher than 50%.
 Once you apply for your pension, if you selected 60% or higher, the reduction to your pension is permanent, even if your spouse dies before you.

 Consider the 10-year pension guarantee option.
 If you die before collecting 10 years’ worth of pension payments, this option provides 100% of your CPP-adjusted pension to your eligible spouse for the balance of the 10 years at a minimal cost.

 The surge of excitement that comes as you approach that monumental moment won’t pay your bills.

 To set up the direct deposit for your pension, have your financial institution’s information and your bank account number handy when you apply.
 You can find all of the information we’ll need on a cheque.

-It's important to note we can't backdate a pension application.
 To ensure you don't lose any pension payments, make sure you give your employer a resignation letter before your resignation date.
 The resignation date on your pension application must be the same date you include in your resignation letter.

 When you're ready, don't forget to hit "submit" when you apply for your pension.
 You can work through the pension application at your own pace, but we won't start processing your application until the final buzzer sounds when you hit "submit."

 Capturing the ultimate prize is one thing, but you want to enjoy your post-career too.

 While we don’t offer health and dental coverage, some employers extend health coverage to pensioners.
 If your employer doesn’t, or you wish to shop around, there are three independent organizations who also extend this type of coverage.
 They’re ARM Retiree Health Insurance Plan, The Retired Teachers of Ontario, and Ontario Teachers’ Insurance Plan.
 Contact them directly for details and to arrange for coverage.